ethyca/fides/docs/fides/docs/tutorial.md

 This tutorial walks you through the process of getting up and running with Fides.

+## Getting Started

+Use either the [Docker](getting_started/docker.md) or [Local](getting_started/local.md) guide to get Fides up and running on your machine.

 ## Writing Manifest Files

-Manifest files are written in `yaml` and are used to create objects within the Fides database via the FidesAPI.
-They are read into Python models for use within Fidesctl before being converted to JSON and sent to the server.
+The next critical step is to write the manifest files that describe privacy using the Fides ontology.
+Manifest files are written in YAML and are used to create objects within the Fides database via the FidesAPI.

 For a set of example manifests see the [Fides Objects](fides_objects.md) page.

+First create a directory for the manifests to live in:

+`mkdir fides_manifests/`

+Next, we need to define a Policy and a System, as those are the bare minimum objects that Fides requires.

-## Applying Non-System Manifest Files
+## Applying Manifest Files

 Once all of the required non-system manifest files have been defined, they can be sent to the server using Fidesctl.
 The command for this is: